 Emory's sustainability vision sets an ambitious goal of 75 percent local or sustainably grown food in its hospitals and cafeterias by 2025.
 Sustainably grown food supports environmental health, worker welfare and wages, and farm viability, as well as taste and nutrition.

 A Sustainable Food Committee was named by the Emory University President James Wagner in the spring of 2007 to lead Emory’s Sustainable Food Initiative.
-The group includes a dozen members - faculty, staff, graduate and undergraduate students - from all across the University and has accomplished a number of projects including establishing food purchasing guidelines and creating our own food gardens.
-The food gardens located around campus are dedicated to general education about seasonal grains, fruits and vegetables.
+The group includes a dozen members - faculty, staff, graduate and undergraduate students - from all across the University and has accomplished a number of projects including establishing food purchasing guidelines and creating our own food gardens to serve as educational tools.

-Sustainable food is also about taste and nutrition, and Emory students are passionate about both.
-See the video below for a guide to eating well and sustainably at Dobbs Market, located in the Dobbs University Center (the DUC), and be sure to visit the Student Groups page to learn more about the many sustainable food interest groups on campus.
+Whether faculty, staff, or student, Emory supports sustainable food across campus.
+This video below provides a guide to eating well and sustainably at Dobbs Market, located in the Dobbs University Center (the DUC).
+For students interested in getting more involved, the Student Groups page provides information on the many sustainable food interest groups on campus.

 The Sustainable Food Committee reached consensus on definitions of “sustainable” and “local” food.
 Sustainability Guidelines for Food Purchasing were adopted in fall 2007, and provide clear goals and implementation steps for 10 categories of food purchases.